 During a busy day at work, many distractions can pull you away from the essential tasks.
 These could be email notifications, Slack messages, a phone call, or colleagues chatting around the office.

-In a busy work environment, it’s hard to know what’s urgent versus important, so you can easily get diverted to a request in email or feeling like your email is building up, so you then spend time responding to emails.
-This approach doesn’t focus on what’s truly important and what needs to be answered urgently.
+In a busy work environment, it’s hard to know what’s urgent versus important, so you can easily get diverted to a request or feeling like your email is building up, so you then spend time responding to them.
+This approach means you can’t focus on what’s truly important and what needs to be answered urgently.

 Then, break these tasks into work segments throughout the working day.
 These segments can also include when you look at your inbox, Slack, etc. Therefore, you’re controlling your day versus the tools controlling you.

-You can practice all the focus techniques in the world, but if you’re not getting enough sleep, then your ability to remain focused will never improve.
+You can practice all the focus techniques in the world, but if you’re experiencing sleep deprivation, then your mental energy will be low, and your ability to start focusing will never improve.

-Recognize that the later you work and the less sleep you have, the longer it’s going to take for you to complete the task as your ability to remain focused will diminish.
+Recognize that the later you work and the less sleep you get, the longer it’s going to take for you to complete the task as your ability to remain focused will diminish.

 6. Stop Multitasking